The Islamic Manuscripts Association (TIMA)

 My early publications focused on Islamist thought and activism, especially the trans-national Islamist movement Hizb al-Tahrir, but I have since explored the trends that run counter to Islamism, encompassing contemporary modernist and progressive thinkers, and traditionalist-Sufis.
 My most recent publications focus on contemporary approaches to the Qur’an—through the genre of Qur’anic commentary or tafsir and Qur’an translation; and Sufism in the contemporary world—especially by examining aspects of the legacy of the 13th century Andalusian Sufi Muhyiddin Ibn ‘Arabi.

 My work on the modern period builds on the study of pre-modern Islamic traditions on which modern trends draw, and on Islamic intellectual history in general.
 In this context I have a particular interest in working with manuscripts.
-This is reflected in two of my current projects: first, a study of Ibn ‘Arabi’s shrine complex in Damascus and the life and debates surrounding this between the 16th and 19th centuries; and second, a study of authorial handwriting and its application in identifying holographs and autographs among the surviving manuscript copies of Ibn ‘Arabi’s works.
+This is reflected in a study of Ibn ‘Arabi’s shrine complex in Damascus and the life and debates surrounding this between the 16th and 19th centuries.

 I am currently developing research projects that focus on Muslim-Sufi prayer and devotion past and present, and aspects of the role and authority of the ulama in the contemporary world.